 Applicants must submit their application electronically via OLGA by 5 p.m. on the final deadline date.
 If the application is not submitted electronically, it will not be accepted.
 Your organization will be notified via e-mail (sent through OLGA to the primary contact listed in the application) when your application is received.
-For assistance with OLGA, call the help desk at 614/728-4449 between 9 a.m. and 5 p.m. on weekdays, or e-mail email@example.com.
+For assistance with OLGA, call 614/728-4449 between 9 a.m. and 5 p.m. on weekdays, or e-mail firstname.lastname@example.org.

 To complete an application for this program, applicants must submit one set of support materials to the OAC.
 Applications that do not include support materials will not be accepted.

 Each OAC grant program has specific support material requirements.
 To learn which materials are required for this program, as well as other materials that are optional but may strengthen your application, refer to the Support Materials Grid for Organizations of the OAC Guidelines.
 You may choose to direct panelists to review some support materials online rather than sending them in hard copy form; please refer to the Online Support Material Submission form for further information and submission instructions.